smhassanerfani/atex/README.md

 # ATeX - [ATLANTIS](https://github.com/smhassanerfani/atlantis) TeXture Dataset
-This is the respository for the ATex Dataset.
+This is the respository for the ATeX Dataset.
+All labels are comprehensively described in [ATeX Wiki](https://github.com/smhassanerfani/atex/wiki).

 ## Overview
 A benchmark for image textures analysis of water in different waterbodies.
 This texture analysis of water in different waterbodies contributes to the [ATLANTIS](https://github.com/smhassanerfani/atlantis) dataset.